Automatic Stay

 Automatic Stay FAQs

-You don't need a lawyer to file bankruptcy, but you might want to hire one if you're unsure how the process works or simply want an expert on your side.
+You don't need a lawyer to file bankruptcy, but you might want to hire one.

 In a broad sense, the most common reason people file for bankruptcy is because they have debt they can no longer manage.
 The source of the debt is different for different people.